Yatra (2019 film): Box office

 Yatra collected ₹5 crore in the first five days.
 The film, which grossed a total of ₹ 28.5 crore worldwide against a budget of ₹12 crore, performed decently at the box office.
 Its worldwide distributor's share was ₹ 15.8 crore.
 Yatra Managed to collect ₹ 1.20 crore at the USA Box Office.

+Sequel

+The second part titled Yatra 2 was released on 8 February 2024.